Colorado Highways: Routes 80 to 99

 History:

 US 87 is not an original 1920s US highway.
-Instead, it appeared in 1935, running concurrent with US 85 from New Mexico to Wyoming.
-By 1936, it was rerouted north of Denver taking the route of current US 287 from Denver through Broomfield, Longmont and Fort Collins, then along SH 1 through Wellington to Wyoming and to Cheyenne.
+Instead, it appeared in 1936, running with US 85 south of Denver, and north of Denver taking over most of what had been US 285 through Broomfield, Longmont and Fort Collins, then along SH 1 through Wellington to Wyoming and Cheyenne.
 US 87 has always been concurrent with US 85 south of Castle Rock, so for history on that go to the US 85 listing.

 Related Site: The Last US 87 Marker in Colorado, and other US/Interstate marker issues, by Dale Sanderson